neufieldrobotics/NeuROAM/docs/checklists.md

    2. Anything else of note: going up/down stairs or elevators, encountering another robot, etc.
    3. Any unexpected events: crashes, sensor failures, etc.
 8. When the experiment is complete, stop the recording script.

-9. Make sure to save the notes from the experiment.
+9. Save the notes from the experiment.
 Save your notes file in the format `notes_<payload>_<date>_<time>.extension`, where <payload> is the name of the payload (e.g., "payload1"), <date> is the date of the experiment in YYYYMMDD format, and
    <time> is the time of the experiment start in HHMM format.

 # 5. (After) Offload the data